Jim Courtright had not been on the payroll of the city police department long when he attempted to make his first arrest.

 Photo from Early Days of Fort Worth.

-This clip from the Weekly Fort Worth Standard of December 23 indicates the two boys had been drinking benzine, not alcohol.
+And this clip from the Weekly Fort Worth Standard of December 23 indicates the two boys had been drinking benzine, not alcohol.

 Doctor Feild.
 Richard Alexander Feild would attend Bellevue Hospital Medical College in New York City and spend most of his medical career in Enid, Oklahoma: